istio-ecosystem/istio-operator/ARCHITECTURE.md

 ### Features and components

-The operator has a very similar structure to istio/installer: components are grouped into features.
 `IstioControlPlaneSpec` defines functional settings at the feature level.
 Functional settings are those that performs some function in the Istio control plane without necessarily being tied to any one component that runs in a Deployment.
 Component settings are those that necessarily refer to a particular Deployment or Service.
 For example, the number